 View Larger Map (external link)

-Canada can be considered liberal, tolerant and without doubt, very tourist-friendly.
+Canada can be considered liberal, tolerant and, without doubt, very tourist-friendly.
 Several aspects of Canada will appeal to the independent traveller.
-From coast to coast, there is an extensive range of hostels and budget accommodations.
+From coast to coast, there is an extensive range of hostels and budget accommodation.
 There are also campsites all around that are popular among Canadians and tourists.
-It is also affordable and safe, especially in comparison to the US and certainly parts of Western Europe.
+It is also safe, especially in comparison to the US and affordable compared to parts of Western Europe/USA.
 Canada is sparsely populated outside the big cities and getting off the beaten track is not difficult at all.

-Nevertheless, don't get to enthusiastic and think you can tours tour the entire length of the country at one go (unless you have about 6-8 weeks & healthy budget).
-Whether you visit during the summer or winter, it is guaranteed your long flight will be worth it as you meet fun Canadians who will be proud to show what the country has to offer.
+Nevertheless, don't get too enthusiastic and think you can tour tour the entire length of the country at one go (unless you have about 6-8 weeks & healthy budget).
+Whether you visit during the summer or winter, it is guaranteed your long flight will be worth it as you meet fun Canadians who will be proud to show you what the country has to offer.

 Visa strategy: Commonwealth nationals, US, Cubans, EU nationals among others who can enter without visa.
 None of the current and planned USA visa hassle.

 Health: Use common sense when out in the wild.
-Make sure you have travel insurance!!!
-Canadian healthcare system is designed for Canadians only, so if you (a tourist) end up with a broken leg or a skiing accident, you must deposit around $500 to receive any sort of medical attention.
+Make sure you have travel insurance.
+The Canadian healthcare system is designed for Canadians only, so if you (a tourist) end up with a broken leg or a skiing accident, you must deposit around CN$500 to receive any sort of medical attention.

 Comment: At first I really enjoyed this site.
-Its easy to read and appears to be really engaging when looking for travel info.
+It's easy to read and appears to be really engaging when looking for travel info.
 But as a Canadian traveller I was really disappointed to see Canada being omitted almost entirely from this site or being grouped with the US.
-Its a really great site for informationon countries, places to see and travel advice.
+Its a really great site for information on countries, places to see and travel advice.
 Unfortunately, I was disappointed to see that Canada was not included norwas it even mentioned as a place to visit.
-I understand that Canada as a country may not be as old or have many ancients sights to visit or seem uninteresting compared to a lot of others places around the world.
+I understand that Canada as a country may not be as old or have many ancient sights to visit or seem uninteresting compared to a lot of others places around the world.
 But I think that neglecting it altogether is just wrong.
 It's an absolutely beautiful country that welcomes many travellers every year but doesn't get the recognition it deserves.
 I don't think including it only in the country summaries section is fair and really disappoints me as a traveller who has travelled to many places all around the world and in Canada.
-I just hope you take this into consideration as this seems to be a pattern I have seen on a number of travel sights.
+I just hope you take this into consideration as this seems to be a pattern I have seen on a number of travel sights. - Okay we added Canada now!

 Tourist factor: 7/10, 8/10 in major cities.
 Many, many backpackers (book hostels, etc. weeks ahead).
 Expect many Japanese, Australasian, Scandinavian, British tourists.
 American students take advantage of the lower drinking age, particularly in Quebec.
 The downside is that you are bound to run into a drunk or stoned American who will treat the place like his own back-yard (sad but true)